-In 2013, Ball’s operations emitted 1.26 million metric tons of Greenhouse Gas (GHG) emissions (Scope 1 and 2).
+In 2013, Ball’s operations emitted 1.26 million metric tons of GHG emissions (scope 1 and 2).
 We committed to improving our GHG emission intensity, which is calculated based on our division-specific normalization factors, by 10 percent by 2015 (compared to a 2010 baseline).

 To reduce our GHG emissions, Ball continues to increase energy efficiency and investigate options to use onsite renewable energy.
 By year-end 2013, our carbon intensity decreased by 7.8 percent since 2010.
-About 70 percent of our GHG emissions resulted from our electricity consumption, while 26 percent came from stationary combustion emissions.
+About 70 percent of our scope 1 and 2 GHG emissions resulted from our electricity consumption, while 26 percent came from stationary combustion emissions.

 Our management and reporting systems, including internal audits, ensure the accuracy and reliability of our environmental information.
 In 2013, we appointed WSP to provide independent assurance of Ball’s GHG emission data.
-WSP’s scope of work was to provide limited assurance of Ball’s Scope 1 and 2 GHG emissions in line with Greenhouse Gas Protocol.
-Visit the reporting hub for their external assurance statement.
+WSP’s scope of work was to provide limited assurance of Ball’s scope 1 and 2 GHG emissions in line with Greenhouse Gas Protocol.
+Visit our reporting hub for the external assurance statement.

-In 2014, we launched our new carbon footprint reduction target: to cut the carbon footprint of our beverage cans by one-fourth by 2020.
+In 2014, we launched our new carbon footprint reduction target: by 2020, we strive to cut the carbon footprint of our beverage cans by one-fourth.

 Brian Demain, CFA